Off-Grid RV Living with Van Captain Chairs: Your Guide to Freedom van camper conversion - The camper van conversion feat

 Iowa

-Affordable land and relaxed zoning laws make Iowa one of the best places to live off the grid in America.
+Low-cost land and loose zoning laws make Iowa one of the best places to live off the grid in the U.S.

 Hawaii